cbaumgart004/employeeInquirer/README.md

 - npm i inquirer@8.2.4 pg dotenv
 - This will ensure that you have the correct version of inquirer and all the Postgres dependencies, as well as the dotenv module.
+- Be sure Postgres is running, and log in to Postgres from the /db folder (psql -U postgres).
+- Enter your password
+- Once logged in as postgres, \i schema.sql, then \i seeds.sql to create, connect, then seed the database.
+- Return to the root of the project and run node index.js

 ## Usage